 Ovary: The organ that produces, stores and, once a month, releases ova (eggs).
-Peopl with ovaries are usually born with two.
+People with ovaries are usually born with two.
 Ovaries also produce hormones including progesterone, estrogen, and testosterone.

-Ovum: The Latin word for “egg,” it refers to a human egg that carries half of the DNA that will make up a fetus should the egg become fertilized by a sperm.
-If there is no sperm present, an egg will not be fertilized and will not attach to the wall of a uterus and it will leave the body along the lining during the period.
+Ovum: The Latin word for “egg,” it refers to a human egg that carries half of the DNA that will make up a fetus, if the egg becomes fertilized by a sperm.
+If there is no sperm present, the egg will not be fertilized and will not attach to the wall of a uterus and it will leave the body along the lining during the period.

 Pap Test: A medical test that examines cells from a cervix to determine whether there are any irregular cells that could indicate a pre-cancerous condition.
 During a pelvic exam, a gynecologist or other clinician will gently scrape the cervix with an instrument to collect some of the cells near the opening to the cervix.
 These cells are placed on a slide and examined under a microscope at a lab.

 Penis: A reproductive and sex organ that is made of spongy tissue that fills with blood during sexual excitement and becomes hard (also known as an erection).
 Urine and semen pass through the penis through a tube called the urethra.
-The average length of an adult erect penis can be anywhere from five to seven inches—although some are smaller and some larger.
 Beneath the shaft of the penis is the scrotum and inside the scrotum, the testicles.

-Perineum: The area of tissue between the vaginal opening or the scrotum and the anus.
-The slang term for this is taint.
+Perineum: Also known as the taint.
+This is the area of tissue between the vaginal opening or the scrotum and the anus.

 Phone Sex: A sexual encounter between two people that takes place entirely via the telephone.